• Skip to primary navigation

 Click on the image to watch this fun video and see me make this recipe from start to finish with extra tips!
 (Video opens in a new tab).

-You don't need much for this, just a rimmed cookie sheet so grease doesn't spill over the edge and make a mess or burn someone.
-These are perfect!
+You don't need much for this, just a rimmed cookie sheet, or baking pan so grease doesn't spill over the edge and make a mess or burn someone.

 Can you use puff pastry instead of bacon?

-My meatloaf fell apart when I served it.
+Why did my meatloaf fell apart when I served it?

 That's because you didn't allow it to rest.
 Resting and a slight amount of cooling will ensure the meatloaf sticks together when you slice it.